CFOP method: History

-Basic layer-by-layer methods were among the first to arise during the early 1980s craze, such as James Nourse's The Simple Solution to Rubik's Cube which proposed the use of a cross, and worked its way down.
+Basic layer-by-layer (LBL) methods were among the first to arise during the early 1980s craze, such as James Nourse's The Simple Solution to Rubik's Cube, which proposed the use of a cross, and worked its way down.
 David Singmaster published a faster layer-based solution in 1980.

 The major innovation of CFOP over the simpler LBL methods is its use of F2L, which solves the first two layers simultaneously by solving top-corners and vertical edges together after the Cross is established.
-According to Singmaster's report on the 1982 World Rubik's Cube Championship, this step was not invented by Jessica Fridrich, who was then using a basic layer method.
+Guus Razoux Schultz used this method as part of his CFCE method during the 1982 World Rubik's Cube Championship, but he did not invent this F2L method.
+Jessica Fridrich, also competing at this championship, was then using a LBL method.
+The first official publication of CFOP was done by Anneke Treep and Kurt Dockhorn in 1981 in the Netherlands, based on the F2L-pairing idea of the Dutch professor René Schoof.

 Another difference between the CFOP method over Nourse's simple solution is that it orients the Last Layer first, and then positions the pieces.
 In the simple solution, the pieces are positioned first, and then oriented.

 The last layer steps OLL (orient last layer) and PLL (position last layer) involve first orienting the last layer pieces, then permuting them into their correct positions.
-This innovation was proposed by Hans Dockhorn and Anneke Treep.
+This was first published in Dutch by Hans Dockhorn and Anneke Treep in 1981.
+Jessica Fridrich developed OLL-PLL parallel in the Czech Republic.

-Fridrich switched to F2L later in 1982.
+Fridrich switched to F2L later in 1982 after she got the idea from Guus Razoux Schultz.
 Her main contribution to the method was developing the OLL and PLL algorithms, which together allowed any last layer position to be solved with two algorithms and was significantly faster than the previous last layer systems.

 CFOP, with small tweaks, is by far the most popular method that top cubers use.
-Users include Mats Valk, Feliks Zemdegs, Tymon Kolasiński and Max Park.
+Users include Mats Valk, Feliks Zemdegs, Tymon Kolasiński, Yiheng Wang, and Max Park.

 Method

+Inspection

+Speedcubers are generally given 15 seconds to inspect the cube.
+They are allowed to rotate the cube, but not to make any moves.

+When using the CFOP method, cubers generally use this time to look at how to solve the cross.
+More advanced cubers can also look ahead into their first pair of F2L ("Cross + 1"), and can even set up that first pair to be solved faster by altering their cross solution.